GLSharpe/TestCafe-Example/README.md

 Create a test, titled whatever you like, that:

- Markup : * Navigates to the webpage.
+* Navigates to the webpage.
 * Enters the text “London Bridge” into the From field and, if there is a drop down, selects the top option in the drop down.
 * Enter the text “Brighton” into the To field and, if there is a drop down, selects the top option in the drop down.
 * Clicks on the “Get Times and Tickets” button.
 * Checks that the title of the next page contains the string “Trainline”.

 Write this test linearly, one step after the other without creating any supporting methods.